-Finding inspiration in the goodness of others, wanting to better yourself, analyzing alternatives and making decisions based on your core values—these are examples of thoughts that embody goodness.
+Finding inspiration in the goodness of others, wanting to better the goodness in yourself, analyzing alternatives and making decisions based on the LRN LAF LUV LIV core values—these are examples of thoughts that embody goodness.

 These examples may seem small.
 But pebbles of goodness cast positive ripples that can stretch far and wide as good deeds are duplicated and multiplied.
 Your simple smile uplifts the spirits of someone who carries that forward to the next person he or she encounters.
 A returned smile energizes you further, which is carried to your next encounter and smile.
 Goodness is exhibited in many ways and many sizes.

 This website contains real-life examples of simple acts of goodness that ripple goodness to and through others.
 Here is just one example.